its-royy/nba_star_attraction_power/README.md

 # NBA Star Players' Influence on Attendance

-After a long off season of trades, the Los Angeeles Lakers have a competent roster that can win the NBA championship.
+After a long off season of trades, the Los Angeles Lakers have a competent roster that can win the NBA championship.
 The roster includes plenty of former and current star players, and having such players has significantly raised my interest in attending a home game.

 ## Goal